 This tasty orange tofu dish pairs stir-fried tofu with crunchy fennel in an orange basil sauce.
 The best part?
 The whole dish comes together in less than 30 minutes!

 This recipe is from waayy back in the day (like literally my first year of blogging).
 I’m not sure what reminded me of the recipe, but I randomly decided to make it again for dinner last week and it was just as good I remembered it.
-It also looked MUCH better than it did in the original photo, which is far from Pinterest-worthy.

 The unique combo makes it great for switching things up if you’re bored with traditional stir-fry.
 Plus, the recipe comes together quickly so you can easily make it for dinner on a weeknight.
 Enjoy!